Pacers vs. Bucks Player Props Betting Odds

 |3PM

-- Myles Turner has recorded 17.4 points per game in the 2023-24 season, 3.1 points less than Monday's points prop total.
+- Myles Turner's 17.3 points per game average is 0.2 less than Wednesday's over/under.

 Get tickets for any NBA game this season at Ticketmaster!